Cellulitis: How Can We Reduce Hospitalisation Rates?

 • Erysipelothrix.

-Cellulitis is common but has the potential to become life-threatening if left untreated (Mayo Clinic 2020).
-Prior to the invention of antibiotics, it was a fatal condition (Better Health Channel 2020).
+Cellulitis is common but has the potential to become life-threatening if left untreated (Mayo Clinic 2022).
+In fact, prior to the invention of antibiotics, it was a fatal condition (Better Health Channel 2023).

 What Causes Cellulitis?